Aplacaca/Aplacaca/README.md

 # Hi there 👋
 ## About Me
-:mortar_board: I graduated from HUST in Fall 2023, with a bachelor's degree in Electronic Information and Engineering.
+:mortar_board: My name is Huanyu Dong(董浣羽).
+I graduated from Huazhong Univ. of Science and Technology ([HUST][2]) in Fall 2023, with a bachelor's degree in Electronic Information and Engineering.
 I came from the Undergraduate Program for Advanced Project-based Information Science Education at HUST, which is also called the Seed Class🌱.

 :book: I had research experience in AI/ML, optimization, and statistical signal processing for 5G/6G wireless communication.